 Qigong is powerful tool for balancing your body, mind and soul.
 It has so many benefits and has plenty of medical studies to back up its efficacy.
 It is really easy to practice and you can do it in virtually any clothing and any place.
 So, no need to go and get into exercise clothing.

 As I am a yoga teacher and qigong practitioner, I have designed a couple of qigong routines online which go for a short 20 minutes.
 It is my firm belief that unless we can find some kind of peace within our body, it is very hard to find peace within our mind.
 Try my routine below!

 About the author.

-Liz is a professional Tarot reader and certified bioenergetic practitioner.
+Liz is a professional Tarot reader and certified bioenergetic practitioner, yoga teacher and qigong practitioner.
 She works with the Tarot to help people make decisions and explore their potential.
-She offers skype and email tarot readings here.
+She offers email tarot readings here.